Minimax Estimation of the $L_1$ Distance: Comparison with Other Approaches

 \begin{lemma} Consider the known $Q$ case.
 Suppose $g(P_n) \in \mathbb{R}^S$ is an arbitrary function of the empirical distribution $P_n$, and $g(\cdot)$ does not depend on $Q$.
 Then, if $n\gtrsim S$,

 \end{lemma}

-Lemma~\ref{lemma.separateplugin} shows that since the plug-in approach $L_1(g(P_n),Q)$ does not explicitly exploit the nonsmoothness of the function $L_1(P,Q)$, in the worst case it behaves essentially like the maximum likelihood estimator as shown in Corollary~\ref{Cor.mle}.
+Lemma~\ref{lemma.separateplugin} shows that since the plug-in estimator $\|g(P_n)-Q\|_1$ does not explicitly exploit the nonsmoothness of the function $\|P-Q\|_1$, in the worst case it behaves essentially like the maximum likelihood estimator as shown in Corollary~\ref{Cor.mle}.